Do the conveyancing practitioners identified via your search tool execute auction conveyancing in Hawarden?

 You should contact the Solicitors Regulatory Authority (SRA) to help locate your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
 You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Hawarden of the conveyancing firm of solicitors you previously instructed, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.

-Due to the encouragement of my in-laws I had a survey completed on a house in Hawarden before retaining lawyers.
-I have been informed that there is a flying freehold element to the property.
-My surveyor advised that some mortgage companies will not give a loan on a flying freehold property.
+I opted to have a survey completed on a property in Hawarden before instructing lawyers.
+I have been informed that there is a flying freehold aspect to the house.
+My surveyor has said that some mortgage companies tend not give a mortgage on this type of home.

 It depends who your proposed lender is.
-HSBC has different instructions for example to Halifax.
-Should you wish to telephone us we can investigate further with the appropriate bank.
-If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Hawarden.
-Conveyancing will be smoother if you use a solicitor in Hawarden especially if they regularly deal with such properties in Hawarden.
+Santander has different requirements for example to Halifax.
+If you call us we can check via the relevant bank.
+If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Hawarden.
+Conveyancing will be smoother if you use a solicitor in Hawarden especially if they are accustomed to such properties in Hawarden.

 I am employed by a busy estate agent office in Hawarden where we have witnessed a few leasehold sales derailed as a result of short leases.
 I have been given inconsistent advice from local Hawarden conveyancing firms.
 Please can you confirm whether the owner of a flat can start the lease extension formalities for the buyer?